JonJagger/cyber-dojo/README.md

 "image_name": string

-  The name of docker image to execute cyber-dojo.sh.
+  The name of docker image to execute `cyber-dojo.sh`.
   Optional.
 Not required if you're using a raw-server instead of a docker-server.
 - - - - - - - - - - - - - - - - - - - -